arvid220u/saytex/saytex-language-master-document.md

 ## SayTeX

+### Version 0.1

 Let's start with SayTeX, which aims to solve problem (1), namely that LaTeX commands are hard to pronounce.
-What follows is a list of properties that SayTeX syntax must follow:
+What follows is a list of properties that SayTeX syntax must follow.

 1. One-to-one mapping to LaTeX.
-No exceptions. (hmm. raw mode? allow numbers both as words and sequence of digits? allow plus signs?)
+No exceptions.
 2. Easy to pronounce.
+3. No special symbols.
-No special symbols and no numbers.
-Only words and letters.
+4. Only words and numbers.
-3. Case insensitive.
+5. Case sensitive.
-4. Linear-time conversion to LaTeX.
+6. Linear-time conversion to LaTeX.

+Some contention exists regarding 1, 4 and 5.
+The points of debate are listed below.

+1. The idea to add a command to provide a raw LaTeX mode was considered.
+With that, SayTeX code like "raw begin \frac{1}{2} end" would be valid.
+This would be an exception to the one-to-one mapping.
+It was eventually decided that this would functionality would not be implemented, since a similar thing can be achieved in SayTeX+ if the one-to-one property is kept.
+4. It was considered to only allow words, and no numbers.
+Thus, the number "56" would have to be represented as "fifty six".
+However, this was decided against, for two reasons: (1) some text-to-speech software might do the number conversion already, and it would be silly for SayTeX+ to convert a number to its language version just so SayTeX could convert it back; and (2) there might be multiple ways to represent a number as a sequence of words.
+5. Originally, SayTeX was intended to be case insensitive.
+That is, "A" would be represented as "capital a".
+This was decided against, for similar reasons as numbers.

+The SayTeX 0.1 syntax is outlined more precisely in the `saytex-v01.txt`.

 ## SayTeX+

+### Version 0.1

 SayTeX+ addresses problem (2), namely that spoken math is not one-to-one with LaTeX.
 SayTeX+ has no formal syntax requirements, other than that it should be possible to unambiguously convert SayTeX+ to SayTeX.
-What follows is a non-exhaustive list of possible features that SayTeX+ can have:
+What follows is a non-exhaustive list of possible features that SayTeX+ can have.

 - Shorthand syntax for common expressions.
 For example, "a over b" could convert to "fraction begin a end begin b end".
 - Automatically inserted spaces.
 For example, in integrals, a space could be inserted.
-- Adaptations for typing, such as converting "A" to "capital a".
+- Converting "capital a" to "A" and "thirty six" to "36".
 - Recognition of LaTeX within SayTeX+ expression.